GeorgianaUrsea/Final-Project/README.md

 <h3>1.2 Test Monitoring and Control</h3>

-The monitoring and control stage is carried out for the smooth development of the test project.
+-The monitoring and control stage is carried out for the smooth development of the test project.

-The main reason why this stage is carried out is to check the quality of the testing, to perform all the necessary steps to fix the errors, to meet the deadline.
+-The main reason why this stage is carried out is to check the quality of the testing, to perform all the necessary steps to fix the errors, to meet the deadline.

-It will be done by generating periodic reports that reflect the current status of the test.
+-It will be done by generating periodic reports that reflect the current status of the test.

 ![Test Metrics](https://github.com/GeorgianaUrsea/Manual_Testing_epantofi_Jira/assets/92721437/bd50e651-6973-48fb-b380-be6e8b439c48)